Stability and Extension of Steady and Ranging Persistence: Steady and Ranging persistence for Hypergraphs

 We also consider the dual of the scene-hypergraph (namely the \textit{character-hypergraph}), whose vertices are scenes and whose hyperedges are characters.
 In the character-hypergraph, a hyperedge contains a vertex if the corresponding character appears in the corresponding scene.

-The filtration is chronological: the $i$-th scene appears at $t=i$, and a character appears simultaneously with the first scene they are in.
+The filtration is chronological: the $i$-th scene appears at $t=i$, and a character appears simultaneously with the first scene it is in.
 This construction induces that the scene-hypergraph filtration is a filtration of $\cat{Hgph}^=_m$, whereas the character-hypergraph filtration is a filtration of $\cat{Hgph}^\leq_m$.

-Indeed, on the one hand, if $f:H\injto H'$ in a scene-hypergraph filtration, then $|f(e)|=|e|$ because a scene cannot gain a new character after occurring.
-On the other hand, if $f:H\injto H'$ in a character-hypergraph filtration, and $u\notin e$ (i.e., character $e$ does not appear in scene $u$), then $f(u)\notin f(e)$ (i.e., character still does not appear in the scene).
+Indeed, if $f:H\injto H'$ in a scene-hypergraph filtration, then $|f(e)|=|e|$ because a scene cannot gain a new character after occurring.
+Similarly, if $f:H\injto H'$ in a character-hypergraph filtration, and $u\notin e$ (i.e., character $e$ does not appear in scene $u$), then $f(u)\notin f(e)$ (i.e., character still does not appear in the scene).

 The results obtained from the scene-hypergraph and character-hypergraph filtrations derived from the play \textit{King Lear} are presented here.
-Other results from \textit{Romeo and Juliet} are shown in~\Cref{sect:appendix-results}.
+Other results from \textit{Romeo and Juliet} are shown in Appendix (\Cref{sect:appendix-results}).

 The experiments were coded in Python, using the HyperNetX library~(\cite{hypernetx}) to handle hypergraphs.
 Hypergraph graphical representations were also created using HyperNetX.
 Part of the persistence code was borrowed from the python package developed in~\cite{bergomi-steady-ranging}.
 The code for the experiments is publicly available in an online repository, see~\cite{ys-github-steady-ranging-persistence}.